 As required under the Dodd-Frank Wall Street Reform and Consumer Protection Act, in August 2012 the SEC promulgated final rules regarding disclosure of the use of certain minerals (tin, tantalum, tungsten, and gold), and certain of their derivatives, known as "conflict minerals," which are mined from the Democratic Republic of the Congo and adjoining countries, as well as procedures regarding a manufacturer's efforts to prevent the sourcing of such minerals and metals produced from those minerals.
-As required by these new rules, in 2013, we commenced due diligence efforts to determine our use of conflict minerals, and we made our first conflict mineral filling with the SEC on June 2, 2014.
+As required by these new rules, in 2013, we commenced due diligence efforts to determine our use of conflict minerals, and we made our initial two annual conflict mineral filings with the SEC (for calendar years 2013 and 2014) on June 2, 2014 and June 1, 2015, respectively.
 The rules require us to make subsequent disclosures no later than May 31 of each following year.
-We expect that we will incur additional costs and expenses, which may be significant, in order to comply with these rules.
+A court ruling has overturned part of these SEC rules, by characterizing the require didentification of products as "DRC conflict free," having "not been found to be 'DRC conflict free''' or "DRC conflict minerals disclosures will remain in place for the report that we will need to submit in 2016 (in respect of the 2015 year).
+We expect that we will continue to incur additional costs and expenses, which may be significant, in order to comply with these rules.
 Since our supply chain is complex, ultimately we may not be able to sufficiently verify the origins for any conflict minerals and metals used in our products through the due diligence procedures that we implement, which may adversely affect our reputation with our customers, shareholders, and other stakeholders.
-In such event, we may also face difficulties in satisfying customers who require that all of our products are certified as conflict mineral free.
+In such event, we may also face difficulties in satisfying customers who require that all of our products are certified as conflict mineral file.
 If we are not able to meet such requirements, customers may choose not to purchase our products, which could adversely affect our sales and the value of portions of our inventory.
-Further, there may be only a limited number of suppliers offering conflict free minerals and, as a result, we cannot be sure that we will be able to obtain metals, if necessary, from such suppliers in sufficient quantities or at competitive prices.
-Any one or a combination of these various factors could harm our business, reduce market demand for our products, and adversely affect our profit margins, net sales, and overall financial results.
+Furthermore, there may be only a limited number of suppliers offeri